armbian/documentation/docs/Process_Release-Model.md

 Agenda:

+- 00:00 - 00:02 Meeting coordinator: Welcome
-- check meeting attendees (if nick is not self explanatory, add your forum/github handle.
-Just say hi or something)
+- 00:02 - 00:05 Everyone: Check meeting attendees, wait for latecomers (if nick is not self explanatory, add your forum/github handle.
+Just say hi)
-- choose upcoming release officer (so far it was me and Lane)
+- 00:05 - 00:07 Meeting coordinator points to agenda: https://github.com/armbian/documentation/edit/agenda/docs/Process_Release-Model.md and asks if there is any late topic to discuss?
+- 00:07 - 00:09 Meeting coordinator presents meeting relevant news and rules of engagement:
+  - news #1: IRC translator.
+If your English is poor, write in your native language.
+Simply start your sentence with .. at the beginning.
+  - rule #1: When you get a voice, be concise (1-2 min) and make it clear when you stop. ("No more, I'm done")
+  - ruke #2: If things goes out of control, meeting coordinator can use "STOP STOP STOP" to get attention.
+Please stop chatting and listen.
+- 00:09 - 00:10 Meeting coordinator is calling out on https://github.com/orgs/armbian/teams sections.
+Speak out if you are a part of it.
-- present tasks, bugs or project you are working on (open discussion if there will not be much people, otherwise meeting officer call people out).
-Jira should be open in not already.
+  - board Maintainers: Allwinner, Amlogic, Marvell, Rockchip, others.
+Present tasks, bugs or project you are working on (open discussion if there will not be much people, otherwise meeting officer call people out).
+Ideally, all those tasks should be tracked by Jira: https://armbian.atlassian.net/secure/RapidBoard.jspa?rapidView=2
-- cycle Jira backlog:
+- 00:40 - 00:50 cycle Jira backlog https://armbian.atlassian.net/browse/AR and move things to this or next release
    - discuss task / bug (one at a time)
    - assign to person / release / tag
    - re-prioritise
-- cycle open issues and PR on build engine
+- 00:50 - 00:55 cycle open issues https://github.com/armbian/build/issues and PR https://github.com/armbian/build/pulls on build engine
-- board status update on download pages and build engine (wip, supported, eol)
+- 00:55 - 00:56 board status update on download pages and build engine (wip, supported, eol) https://www.armbian.com/download/
-- change (build) branch protection rule to "Require pull request reviews before merging"
-- decide upon best meetings hours
+- 00:56 - 00:57 choose upcoming release officer and next meeting organiser
-- misc / open discussion
+- 00:57 - misc / open discussion

 Tips:

-- when you got a voice, be concise (1-2 min) and make it clear when you stop. ("No more, I'm done")
 - channel is recorded so a summary and adjustments to Jira can made afterwards, ideally along with the meeting

 Meeting location is IRC channel [#armbian](https://webchat.freenode.net/?channels=armbian) on [freenode](https://freenode.net/).
 Meeting starts **[at 2pm GMT](https://www.thetimezoneconverter.com/?t=14:00&tz=GMT)**.